 "You need to stop spending so much time with that Lorcan Scamander," James told her sternly, pointing the end of his quill at her for emphasis.

-."
+"And you need to learn how to spell Elemental Transfiguration."
 Rose informed him smugly, sliding his essay for Professor Nott across the table to him.
 James' eyes immediately moved to Minnie who looked back at him unabashedly.
 James was sure that the whole school would know about his weak spelling within the hour.
 He cleared his throat and willed his flushed cheeks away, but knew it was futile.
 He slumped over the edited essay and began to make the changes Rose suggested.